-- Content Area: Adult Family Member Performance - Objective Grade Level: Elementary School - Benchmark: 50% - Measure and Data Collected: Adult Literacy Performance Survey (Alps) - Data Collection Timeline: By Event - Success Criteria: Adult family members are assessed with the Adult Literacy Performance Survey (ALPS).
-Those meeting this objective will report that the training or literacy event improved their knowledge in the specific content area.
-The ALPS is composed of several questions, with the remaining questions being explored and detailed in the end-of-year summative evaluation report.
-For the purposes of the objective reporting tool, only the results from the improved knowledge question are provided to demonstrate progress.
-The number of participants measured represents the number of surveys collected, while the number meeting success are the number endorsing the knowledge question on the survey. - Number of Participants Measured: 36 - Number of Participants Meeting Success Criteria: 36 (100.0%)
+- Content Area: Adult Family Member Performance - Objective Grade Level: Elementary School - Benchmark: 50% - Measure and Data Collected: Perceptual Survey (Parent) - Data Collection Timeline: Pre, Mid, Post Assessments - Success Criteria: Adult family members are assessed anonymously with the Adult Literacy Performance Survey (ALPS) after each literacy event.
+Completed surveys meeting this objective will report that the training or literacy event improved their knowledge in the specific content area (Question 1 of the ALPS).
+The ALPS is composed of seven questions, with the remaining questions being explored and detailed in the end-of-year summative evaluation report.
+For the purposes of the objective assessment and data collection tool (OADCT), only the results from the improved knowledge question are provided to demonstrate progress.
+The number of participants measured represents the number of surveys collected, while the number meeting success are the number endorsing the knowledge question on the survey (indicating they 'agree' (Score 4) or 'strongly agree' (Score 5)).
+Mid-year progress is determined by all surveys completed from the start of summer to January 31st, while end-of-year progress uses all surveys from Summer to the end of the academic year.
+Those endorsing all three questions as 'neutral', 'disagree', and/or 'strongly disagree' (Score 1, 2, 3) are considered to have not met this metric.

-- Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale: The program is encouraged to develop a plan for increased parent and adult family member participation in literacy events and adult activities.
-This could be a written plan and/or list of ideas for engaging adult family members and increasing involvement.
-While the ALPS suggest achievement of this objective, additional activities and/or more tailored topics could help enhance these services to all adult caregivers and supporters of the students.
-The program is strongly reminded to review the approved grant application and ensure the provision of the number of adult literacy events proposed (and to reach out to the FLDOE PDS to ensure the events provided meet requirements to be counted as the minimum proposed). - Rationale: The 21st CCLC program collected adult performance data using the Adult Literacy Performance Survey (ALPS), which was to be administered to all attending parents at the conclusion of each adult literacy event throughout the 2017-2018 program year.
+- Number of Participants Measured: 141 - Number of Participants Meeting Success Criteria: 138 (97.9%) - Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale (Written by Program): No changes needed.
+Continue providing high-interest topics for adult literacy events. - Rationale: The 21st CCLC program collected adult performance data using the Adult Literacy Performance Survey (ALPS), which was to be administered to all attending parents at the conclusion of each adult literacy event throughout the 2018-2019 program year.
 The ALPS is composed of seven questions aligned with the 21st CCLC program's focus on adult literacy and knowledge-building events, with each specific question being detailed in the corresponding section of the summative evaluation report.
-According to data submitted by the program at the end of the operational year, the program was able to collect a total of 36 completed ALPS, which are anonymous and are not connected to individual students.
+According to data submitted by the program at the end of the operational year, the program was able to collect a total of 141 completed ALPS, which are anonymous and are not connected to individual students.
 A single adult could complete multiple surveys over the course of several events, though would not complete more than one per event.
-In looking at all 36 ALPS completed during the 2017-2018 program year, a total of 36 surveys (100%) indicated progress towards this metric.
-More specifically, data reported by the program indicated that 100.0% of adults felt the information provided was useful in helping their family and child(ren); 97.2% of adults felt the information provided would increase their involvement in their child's education; and 97.2% of adults felt the literacy event helped them understand the importance of education.
-The program also collected attendance data at each of the family literacy events provided during the 2017-2018 program year connecting adult family member attendance to each student enrolled in the program.
-According to data submitted, the program was able to attract participation of adult family members of 39 of the 183 regularly participating elementary-school students (21.3%).
-In looking at all 198 students that attended the program at least one day during the 2017-2018 program year, a total of 39 elementary-school students (19.7%) had adult family members attend at least one literacy event.
-The program is encouraged to develop a plan for increased parent and adult family member participation in literacy events and adult activities.
-This could be a written plan and/or list of ideas for engaging adult family members and increasing involvement.
-These ideas could potentially include outreach efforts (e.g., flyers, newsletter, phone calls), parent interest surveys completed when they pick up their children (e.g., survey for them to check off what they would be interested in attending and when), or adult literacy event enhancements (e.g., food, high-interest speakers, etc.).
+In looking at all 141 ALPS completed during the 2018-2019 program year, a total of 138 surveys (97.9%) indicated progress towards this metric.
+More specifically, data reported by the program indicated that 97.9% of adults felt the program increased their knowledge in the content area.
+The program collected attendance data at each of the family literacy events provided during the 2018-2019 program year - connecting adult family member attendance to each student enrolled in the program.
+According to data submitted, the program was able to attract participation of adult family members of 92 of the 238 regularly participating elementary-school students (38.7%).
+In looking at all 262 students that attended the program at least one day during the 2018-2019 program year, a total of 93 elementary-school students (35.5%) had adult family members attend at least one literacy event.